 Now that the foundation was set, we launched a product education campaign focused on helping a diverse set of brand aware customers—from creatives and printers to industrial designers and students—understand which Pantone fan decks, chip books, and more were right for them and their unique workflow and color strategy needs.
 We created landing pages around each of these areas, and narrowly targeted individual segments across display and paid social to drive more demand.

-To cast a wider net, we also ran search and display campaigns to capture those customers who were already brand and product aware, and drive leads.
+To cast a wider net, we also ran search and display campaigns to capture those customers who were already brand- and product-aware, and drive purchases.
 We hyper-segmented keywords into narrowly targeted ad groups with dramatic results: lowering average CPC, improving Quality Scores, and increasing return on ad investment.
-We also found that tailoring messaging to better fit these more specific audiences resulted a stronger customer experience.
+We also found that tailoring messaging to better fit these more specific audiences resulted in a stronger customer experience and higher conversion rate.

 To bring more comparison shoppers to Pantone.com, we began regularly running Special Offers like discounting larger orders, bundles, and other incentives to increase average order value and completed transactions.
 We also found that the order in which products showed up in search results, and what suggested products were shown side-by-side dictated how many of them were sold.